Skip to contents

 Microbiome time-series data presents several distinct challenges, including complex covariate dependencies and a variety of longitudinal study designs.
 Furthermore, while several individual tools have been created to aid in longitudinal microbiome data analysis, an all-inclusive R-based toolkit has remained elusive.

-To address these concerns, LegATo (Longitudinal mEtaGenomic Analysis TOolkit) has risen from the ashes.
+To address these concerns, we have created LegATo (Longitudinal mEtaGenomic Analysis TOolkit).
 LegATo is a suite of open-source software tools for longitudinal microbiome analysis that is extendable to several different study forms, all while promising optimal ease-of-use for researchers.
 This toolkit will allow researchers to determine which microbial taxa are affected over time by perturbations such as onset of disease or lifestyle choices, and to predict the effects of these perturbations over time, including changes in composition or stability of commensal bacteria.

 Currently, LegATo entertains a number of data cleaning, aggregation, modeling and testing procedures.
 As we develop or learn of new methods, we will add to the toolkit accordingly.
 We will soon add hierarchical clustering tools and multivariate generalized estimating equations (JGEEs) to adjust for the compositional nature of microbiome data.